 This policy will be reviewed every 3 years as a minimum.
-It is next due for review in January 2025.

 Additionally, this policy will be reviewed and updated as appropriate on an ad hoc basis.
-If you have a question or suggestion about improving this policy, please contact the Head Teacher headteacher@st-patricks-pri.glasgow.sch.uk mmoore@st-patricks-pri.glasgow.sch.uk
+If you have a question or suggestion about improving this policy, please contact the school at headteacher@hillheadhigh.glasgow.sch.uk